cookiecutter/cookiecutter/CONTRIBUTING.md

 ### Write Documentation

-Cookieninja could always use more documentation, whether as part of the official Cookiejinja docs, in docstrings, or even on the web in blog posts, articles, and such.
+Cookieninja could always use more documentation, whether as part of the official Cookieninja docs, in docstrings, or even on the web in blog posts, articles, and such.

 If you want to review your changes on the documentation locally, you can do: